MicrosoftDocs/power-platform/power-platform/admin/about-teams-environment.md

 > ![Teams environment in list](media/teams-environment-list.png "Teams environment in list")

 ## Licensing and restrictions
+Note the following regarding access to Power Platform apps in Teams.

+- Team members that have an active Office 365 license in a plan that includes Teams will be allowed to access Power Platform apps, which are powered by the Dataflex database in the team.
+This access will include the ability to install, make, edit, run, share, and remove apps.

+- The following plans **do not** provide user access: US government subscriptions (GCC, GCC High and DoD), Office 365 A1, and Student Use Benefit plans.

+- Teams can invite guests who can access the apps, flows, and data in the Teams Dataflex database within their team.
+However, they won’t be allowed to install, make, or edit apps.
+They can only discover and run apps in their team.

-Apps created in Teams that use Dataflex will only be accessible in Teams and Teams Mobile, regardless of the user’s license.
+- Apps created in Teams that use Dataflex will only be accessible in Teams and Teams Mobile, regardless of the user’s license.

-For any standalone Power Apps or Power Automate usage, which includes API access as well, the Dataflex schema will need to be promoted to Dataflex Pro.
+- For any standalone Power Apps or Power Automate usage, which includes API access as well, the Dataflex schema will need to be promoted to Dataflex Pro.

-No direct API access or pro developer experience will be provided and only Power Apps embedded within the Teams client will be able to access runtime.
+- No direct API access or pro developer experience will be provided and only Power Apps embedded within the Teams client will be able to access runtime.

 ## Admin experience
 Tenant owners and members will be allowed to create their first app template or create a blank table app for the Team.
 For more detailed guidance on creating blank table apps, see [Dataflex tables: Overview](https://review.docs.microsoft.com/en-us/powerapps/teams/overview-tables?branch=teams-preview).